Torus orbit closures in the flag variety: Torus orbit closures (general)

 However, $\Delta_\A$ is not necessarily a $\Phi$-polytope unless $\A=W$.
-The following is a part of the Gelfand--Serganova theorem~\cite{GelfandSerganova87} (also see~\cite[Theorem~6.3.1]{BGW03_Coxeter}).
+The following is a part of the Gelfand--Serganova Theorem~\cite{GelfandSerganova87} (also see~\cite[Theorem~6.3.1]{BGW03_Coxeter}).

-\begin{theorem}[{Gelfand--Serganova theorem}] A subset $\A$ of a finite Coxeter group $W$ is a Coxeter matroid if and only if $\Delta_\A$ is a $\Phi$-polytope.
-Therefore, the $T$-fixed point set of a $T$-orbit closure in the flag variety $G/B$ is a Coxeter matroid by Theorem~\ref{thm_torus_orbit_closure_Phi_polytope}. \end{theorem} We provide the proof for the case $W = \Sn$.
+\begin{theorem}[{Gelfand--Serganova Theorem}] A subset $\A$ of a finite Coxeter group $W$ is a Coxeter matroid if and only if $\Delta_\A$ is a $\Phi$-polytope.
+Therefore, the permutations indexing the $T$-fixed points of a $T$-orbit closure in the flag variety $G/B$ is a Coxeter matroid by Theorem~\ref{thm_torus_orbit_closure_Phi_polytope}. \end{theorem} We provide the proof for the case $W = \Sn$.
 We refer the reader to \cite{BGW03_Coxeter} for more details.
 Before giving it, we prepare two lemmas.
 Suppose that

 and $\Sn$ acts on $V$ as permuting coordinates, i.e., $u \cdot (a_1,\dots,a_n) = (a_{u^{-1}(1)},\dots,a_{u^{-1}(n)})$, in other words,

 We define the ordering $\preceq^u$ on $V$ by putting $x \preceq^u y$ for $x,y \in V$ if there exists non-negative constants $c_i \geq 0$ such that